Board of Directors

 Andrews is the CEO & General Secretary of USA Weightlifting.
 Born in Great Britain, he has a background in professional ice hockey, commercial student housing, the fitness industry, and higher education.
 After managing the United States Olympic Committee’s London base for the 2012 Olympic Games, he joined USA Weightlifting where he has helped increase membership by over 15% each year, and grow their events and organization to be amongst the finest national governing bodies for weightlifting in the world.

 Andrew Canto has been involved with the development of quidditch referees since 2011.
 He was part of the founding IQA/USQ Referee Development Team and was responsible for developing referees in the Northeast Region.
-He served as manager in 2012 and has held referee administrative positions across several organizations including the International Quidditch Association, Major League Quidditch, and the International Referee Development Program.
+He served as a manager in 2012 and has held referee administrative positions across several organizations including the International Quidditch Association, Major League Quidditch, and the International Referee Development Program.
 He currently serves as a coordinator on the USQ Referee Team and is an active official, refereeing in every USQ national tournament since 2011.
 Canto graduated from Boston College with a degree in Finance and currently works in asset management in New York City.

 Hank Dugie works as a Commercial and Residential Real Estate Agent in League City, Texas where he also owns and runs a landscaping and construction business, and serves on City Council.
 He volunteers his time to a number of local nonprofits including Lions Club and Anchor Point, a family counseling center.
 He graduated from the University of Texas at Austin in 2013 with a degree in Economics, in addition to a quidditch world championship title as a member of Texas Quidditch.
 Since then, Dugie has remained a player and been critical in founding, coaching, and managing a number of teams.